ViPR: Visual-Odometry-aided Pose Regression for 6DoF Camera Localization: Proposed Model

 \section{Proposed Model}

-After a data preprocessing that crops subimages of size $224 \times 224 \times 3$ from a sequence of four images, our pose regression pipeline consists of three parts (see Fig.~\ref{image_fusion2}): an absolute pose regression (APR) network, a relative pose regression (RPR) network, and a 6DoF pose estimation (PE) network.
+After a data preprocessing that crops subimages of size $224 \times 224 \times 3$ from a sequence of four images, our pose regression pipeline consists of three parts (see Fig.~\ref{image_fusion2}): an APR-network, a RPR-network, and a 6DoF pose estimation (PE) network.
 PE uses the outputs of the APR- and RPR-networks to provide the final 6DoF pose.